 Problems and advantages of writing historical fiction

 I’ve never written any historical fiction…up until now.
 This is why the Round Robin question has come at such a great time.
-I’m presently working on a non-fiction book for the publishers Pen & Sword, with the title Struggle and Suffrage: Women’s Lives in Halifax 1800-1950 and the Fight for Equality.
-The book will be released at the end of next year, for the centenary of the Representation of the People Act, when the first women in Great Britain gained the vote.
+I recently released a non-fiction book for the publishers Pen & Sword, with the title Struggle and Suffrage: Women’s Lives in Halifax 1800-1950 and the Fight for Equality.
+The book was released for the centenary of the Representation of the People Act, when the first women in Great Britain gained the vote.
 Halifax grew up out of the textile industry in West Yorkshire, and researching the lives of the women who lived and worked there has been fascinating.

 Reading about so many ordinary yet extraordinary lives – the lives of textile workers, nurses, mothers, doctors, parlourmaids, suffragettes and many more – has given me so many ideas for stories and an urge to start writing fiction again.
 I have an idea in mind for a historical novel, and before that I’ll be writing a historical short story for an anthology of stories all set around the same shop in the town of Hebden Bridge, which myself and some Yorkshire and Lancashire authors will be releasing next year.